 Anthony Bryce Brewer, Esquire, was born in Jonesboro and graduated from Jonesboro High School in 1992.
 In 1996, he received his Bachelor’s Degree in Agriculture with an emphasis on agri-business.
 From there, Bryce earned his J.D. in 2000 from the UALR William H. Bowen School of Law and is licensed to practice law in Arkansas and Tennessee, as well as in the U.S. Federal Courts.
 He focuses his practice primarily on personal injury, nursing home negligence, social security disability, family law, and criminal defense.
 He is a member of the Pi Kappa Alpha fraternity, the Arkansas Trial Lawyers Association, the American Association for Justice and the Pulaski County and Arkansas Bar Associations.
 He and his wife, Beth, have two children.

 M. Chad Trammell, Esquire, is the founder of Trammell-Piazza Law Firm, PLLC, with offices in Texarkana and Little Rock.
 Chad is a former partner in the law firm of Nix, Patterson, & Roach LLP.
 He is a 1991 graduate of the University of Arkansas School of Law and received his B.A. from the University of Arkansas, cum laude in 1988.
 He is licensed to practice law in Arizona, Arkansas, Kentucky, Louisiana, Nebraska, Oklahoma, Pennsylvania, Tennessee, Texas and West Virginia and is admitted to several federal courts.
 Chad received an honorable discharge as a Captain from the United States Air Force in 1996 after spending four years as Judge Advocate in Hawaii and Shreveport, Louisiana.
 His service honors include the Air Force Commendation Medal and the Meritorious Service Medal.
 Before concentrating his practice on plaintiff’s contingency fee litigation in November 1999, Chad practiced in a number of areas including commercial litigation, nursing home defense, commercial transactions and insurance defense.
-Chad served as Chair of the American Association for Justice Nursing Home Litigation Group during the year from July 2008 through July 2009, and from May 2012 through May 2013, Chad served as President of the Arkansas Trial Lawyer’s Association.
+Chad served as Chair of the American Association for Justice Nursing Home Litigation Group in 2008-09, and as the 2012-13 President of the Arkansas Trial Lawyer’s Association.
 Chad lives in Texarkana with his wife, Virginia, and their son, Charlie.

 Carter C. Stein, Esquire, earned his J.D. from the University of Arkansas at Little Rock William H. Bowen School of Law in 2003.
 He earned a B.A. in History from the University Of Arkansas in 2000.
 Carter joined McMath Woods P.A. in April 2010.
 His practice areas include injury and wrongful death cases and insurance disputes.
 He is a member of The American Association for Justice, Arkansas Bar Association, and Pulaski County Bar Association.
 Carter has been a member of the ATLA Board of Governors since 2008 and was named the 2010 Outstanding Member of the ATLA Young Lawyers Division.
 He and his wife, Emily, have two sons, Bowman and Charlie.